Hiking Trails in Pecos National Historical Park

 Elevation Change: 500 ft/152 m

-The trailhead is a 7.5 mile drive from the visitor center and is behind a locked gate.
-Please visit the visitor center to get the gate code, as well as printed information about the battle.
-Winding through a forested area, this trail gives you a detailed look into the Civil War in New Mexico.
-As you walk around the trail, you will see wayside signs about the battle.
+The trailhead is a 7.5 mile drive from the visitor center.
+Winding through a forested area, this trail explores the place where one of the most important western Civil War battles happened.
+Stop by the visitor center first for printed information about the battle.
+As you walk around the trail, you will see wayside signs about the conflict.
 Some information is also available in the NPS App.
 Dogs are allowed on leash.

 To reach the Glorieta Battlefield Trail, drive 2.1 miles south from the main park gate and turn right on Old Denver Highway (unsigned).
 Continue 5.5 miles northwest, including a short gravel section.
-Road ends at locked gate marking the trailhead.
-Visit the Pecos NHP visitor center for the gate code.
-Please lock the gate behind you.
+Road ends at the parking for the trailhead.
 Visit our accessibility page to learn about trail accessibility.
 Trail hours are 8:00 am to 4:30 pm.

 South Pasture Loop Trail